 This is also the time to discuss what operation(s) will be used.

 This is also the time that confidence wanes, and they look at you with their sad little puppy-dog eyes and use their charms to prompt you into giving hints and clues, and maybe – the answer!
 Don’t do it!
 Stay strong!

-Step 6: Drawing a picture, or really, representing the problem with a picture, table, array, or tally marks.
+This is actually where students draw a picture, or really, represent the problem with some kind of picture, table, array, or tally marks.
 Of course, concrete manipulatives are useful in this step and should be available to students who need to hold or manipulate items.